 We offer research-based programs that are individualized to meet the needs of each adult or teen learner.
 This page provides brief descriptions of our core and auxiliary programs.

-Each year, 100 to 150 adults ages 18 and older are matched with trained volunteer tutors or placed in small group classes taught by program staff.
+Adults ages 18 and older are matched with trained volunteer tutors or placed in small group classes taught by program staff.
 Each adult receives research-based instruction in reading and writing that is tailored to his or her specific needs as well as support in achieving other personal goals.
-We also provide GED® tutoring and classes for adult learners.
+We also provide High School Equivalency tutoring for adult learners.

 Each year, 300 adults ages 18 and older are placed in leveled small group English classes led by trained volunteer instructors.
 The classes cover speaking, listening, reading, and writing on real-world topics such as health, transportation, housing, employment, shopping, and education.

 Durham Literacy Center’s Youth Achievement program provides intensive, individualized high school equivalency instruction to out-of-school young adults ages 16-24 in a safe, peaceful setting with structure and support.

 DLC-Threshold Reading and Math Class

 DLC instructor Elizabeth Tietgen teaches a reading and math class at the Threshold Clubhouse.
 The class covers a wide range of topics - e.g., GED preparation, creative writing, poetry, and basic math - for adult learners at many levels.
 (Threshold serves adults living with severe mental illness.)